 How we are helping

-2015-16 Total Australian ODA Estimated Outcome
+2018-19 Total Australian ODA Estimated Outcome

-2016-17 Bilateral Budget Estimate
+2019-20 Bilateral Budget Estimate

-2016-17 Total Australian ODA Estimate
+2019-20 Total Australian ODA Estimate

-The Australian Government will provide an estimated $365.7 million in total ODA to Indonesia in 2016-17, including an estimated $296 million in bilateral funding managed by DFAT.
+The Australian Government will provide an estimated $298.5 million in total ODA to Indonesia in 2019-20, including an estimated $255.7 million in bilateral funding managed by DFAT.

-Indonesia's National Medium-Term Development Plan 2015-19 (RPJMN) is part of the country's National Long-Term Plan 2005-2025 and sets out the Government's vision and priorities for the country.
+Australia's Aid Investment Plan (AIP) 2015/16-2018/19 aligns with the priorities of Indonesia's National Medium-Term Development Plan 2015-19 (RPJMN).
+This plan sits under the country's National Long-Term Plan 2005-2025 (RPJPN) and sets out the Indonesian Government's vision and priorities for the country.
 The nine priority areas include good governance, improved productivity and competitiveness, human resource quality and self-sufficiency.
-It has a focus on Eastern Indonesia to help address regional disparities in development, whilst maintaining growth momentum in other parts of the country.
+Both the RPJMN and the AIP are currently being updated.
+The 2015-19 plan has a focus on eastern Indonesia to help address regional disparities in development, while maintaining growth momentum in other parts of the country.

 Objective 1: Effective economic institutions and infrastructure

-Investments for effective economic institutions and infrastructure
+More about Objective 1: Effective economic institutions and infrastructure

 Objective 2: Human development for a productive society

-Our Australia Awards Scholarships deliver considerable educational dividends for Indonesia's future leaders as well as valuable people-to-people linkages.
-Areas of study will continue to focus on a broad range of fields relevant to economic, strategic and development outcomes.
+Our Australia Awards Scholarships deliver educational dividends for Indonesia's future leaders as well as valuable people-to-people links.
+Areas of study focus on a broad range of fields relevant to economic and development outcomes.

-We are also working with Indonesia to prevent, detect and control emerging infectious diseases, a threat to Indonesian and Australian security, and we will continue to prepare for and provide support to Indonesia during times of humanitarian need.
+We are also working with Indonesia to prevent, detect and control emerging infectious diseases, a threat to Indonesian and Australian security, and we continue to prepare for and provide support to Indonesia during times of humanitarian need.

-Investments for human development for a productive society
+More about Objective 2: Human development for a productive society

 Objective 3: An inclusive society through effective governance

-Investments for an inclusive society through effective governance
+More about Objective 3: An inclusive society through effective governance